-For 34 years USAID has been helping the Malagasy people accomplish their development goals in the face of ongoing challenges.
-In coordination with the Government of Madagascar, the United States delivers assistance in the areas of health, food security, disaster relief, and the environment through non-governmental organizations, community associations, and other private groups.
+For 37 years USAID has partnered with the Malagasy people like “mpirahalahy mianala” (‘brothers walking in the forest’ – a well-known Malagasy proverb) to accomplish their development goals in the face of ongoing challenges.
+In coordination with the Government of Madagascar, the United States delivers assistance in the areas of health, food security and emergency assistance, environment and biodiversity, energy, and governance through non-governmental organizations, community associations, and other private groups.

 ENVIRONMENT AND BIODIVERSITY

-– 1.3 million children under age 5 reached with nutrition interventions in 2017
+464,195 children under age 5 reached with critical nutritional care in 2020.

 |AGRICULTURE AND FOOD SECURITY